 Dancing and Singing through the Bill of Rights

-In this lesson, students analyze the Bill of Rights and explore the importance of the issues involved.
-The students employ their musical and kinesthetic intelligences in a creative performance singing and dancing to learn and teach the Bill of Rights.
-They perform the Bill of Rights in familiar vocabulary to their parents and members of the community (senior citizens).
+In this lesson, we analyze the Bill of Rights and explore the importance of the issues involved.
+We participate in a creative performance, singing and dancing to learn and teach the Bill of Rights.
+The performance may be planned for members of the community (younger children or senior citizens).

-- read and analyze the “Bill of Rights” using the Frayer model.
+- Analyze the “Bill of Rights” using the Frayer model.

-- Copies of the Frayer Model (Attachments One and Five--Spanish Version)
+- copies of the Frayer Model handout (includes Spanish Version)

-- Song sheets for each child (Attachment Two: The Amendment Song)
+- song sheets for each participant (handout The Amendment Song)

 - The Bill of Rights at the National Archives <http://www.archives.gov/national_archives_experience/

 - Schoolhouse Rock (video)—“America Rock”-1973.
 Disney Studios: 1997.
 ASIN: 1569494088

 Project a copy of the “Bill of Rights.”
 Read the amendments aloud as a group and discuss their importance and history.

 Working in small groups, use the Frayer Model to describe and analyze the Amendments - one per group.

 After 15 to 20 minutes, each group presents its model to the others.
 The Frayer Model Amendments can be displayed where others can read about them.